Best Red Light Therapy Panels 2024 – Joovv vs Mito Red vs Red Rush

 All in all, between these 2 devices one really cannot go wrong.

-Final thoughts would be simply that if you’re keen to use an app to keep you on track with your red light therapy, go for the RedRush, and if you’re indifferent to using the app and would prefer a little more light power for a slightly shorter red light therapy session, go for the MitoMax.
+Final thoughts would be simply that if you’re keen to use an app to keep you on track with your red light therapy, go for the RedRush, and if you’re indifferent to using the app and would prefer a couple extra red light wavelengths and a little wider application light coverage (and want the peace of mind of an extra year on your warranty) go for the Mito Red Light MitoPRO 1500+.

 We hope all these comparisons and collected product data & policies have been useful to you, don’t forget to share our page with others if you’ve found it helpful!